lylaw27/DexProject/README.md

-# Simple Crypto Exchange Project (Central Limit Order Book)
+# Crypto Exchange in Java (Central Limit Order Book)

 ## 🧭 Overview
 This project implements an order book system that interacts with the Ethereum blockchain to manage and match buy/sell orders in a centralized manner.
 The system provides core order book functionality, using matching engine to execute trades.